Jeep CJ: CJ-2

 Although at least 40 were built, the Willys-Overland CJ-2 was not available for retail sale.
 The CJ-2s, also known as "AgriJeeps", were the second-generation prototypes for the first production civilian Jeep, and were used solely for testing purposes.
-Although their design was directly based on the military Willys MB, using the same Willys Go Devil engine — they were not only stripped of all military features, particularly the blackout lighting, but also the CJ-2s had many significant differences in body features and construction versus the military Jeep.
+Although their design was directly based on the military Willys MB, using the same Willys Go Devil engine, they were not only stripped of all military features, particularly the blackout lighting, but also the CJ-2s had many significant differences in body features and construction versus the military Jeep.
 They had tailgates, power take-offs, engine governors ($28.65), column-shift T90 manual transmissions, 5.38 gears, 2.43:1 low-range transfer cases, and driver's-side tool indentations.
-Rear wheelwells were redesigned so that seats could be enlarged, improved, and moved rearward, and new, more weathertight top designs were tried.
+Rear wheelwells were redesigned so that seats could be enlarged, improved, and moved rearward, and new, more weather-tight top designs were tried.
 A canvas half-top with roll-down doors was one of several top designs tried before production.
 The CJ-2 Go-Devil L-head engine was largely the same as the wartime Jeep, but used a different carburetor and ignition system.